lip6/coriolis/documentation/_build/html/_sources/UsersGuide/Configuration.txt

 All configuration & initialization files are Python scripts, despite their
 |dot_conf| extention.
 From a syntactic point of view, there is no difference
-between the system-wide configuration files and the user's configuration, they may use the same Python helpers.
+between the system-wide configuration files and the user's configuration, they use the same Python helpers.
 |medskip|

 Configuration is done in two stages:

 #.
-Selecting the symbolic technology.
+Selecting the technology.
 #.
-Loading the complete configuration for the given technology.
+Loading the complete configuration for the given technology
+   and the user's settings.

 |newpage|